Surge in migration throws Greek islands back into crisis, DEREK GATOPOULOS | Kathimerini

 Surge in migration throws Greek islands back into crisisDEREK GATOPOULOS

-He has spent the last 30 nights curled up inside a small tent kept immaculately tidy with his wife, 4-year-old daughter, and two sons, who are 1 and 13.

-“Nothing makes sense here,” he said in a voice that shook at times.
-“We are all suffering.”
+A woman holds a baby as the sun rises after a rainstorm outside the Moria refugee camp on the northeastern Aegean island of Lesvos, Wednesday.

-As Heideri reached Lesbos in late August, the rate of arrivals hit the highest level since a European Union crackdown on migration three years ago.
+As Heideri reached Lesvos in late August, the rate of arrivals hit the highest level since a European Union crackdown on migration three years ago.

 Lesvos and other Greek islands facing Turkey’s mainland were used as a physical barrier to Europe’s mainland – set up with camps, international coast guard patrols, and new restrictive travel rules.